Get in touch: hello@totalbalance.com.au

 IN-PERSON LIFE STORY SERIES

-Join Kate for this 6-week in-person course where you will write and share the things that shaped you.
+Join Kate for this four-week in-person course where you will write and share the things that shaped you.
 Kate will introduce the life stories writing process and each participant will have the opportunity to share a story briefly in a safe setting.

 – introduction to prompts for your writing